MagdaMlynarczyk/SpiegelCrawler/README.md

 }
 ```

-Moreover, we can search for the articles that abstracts are most similar to what we are looking for.
+Moreover, we can search for the articles whose abstracts are most similar to what we are looking for.
-For example, if we would like to find any information about "pandemic influence on the climate", we can search for the article that abstract matces to ur query:
+For example, if we want to find any information about "pandemic influence on the climate", we can search for the article whose abstract matches to our query:
 ```
 GET spiegel-international-news/_search
 {